benjamintownsend02/LIRI/README.md

 Example:
 ![alt text](https://github.com/benjamintownsend02/LIRI/blob/master/screenshots/do-what.PNG)

+The search and its output is printed to console and appended to log.txt.

 Failure to enter a search term results in results being returned for a default term (e.g. the singer celine dion).

 ## Dependencies